tgrymatt/puppet-snoopy/README.md

 This project is a fork of [opstree-snoopy.git](https://github.com/OpsTree/opstree-snoopy.git)

-For any contribution, you may mail us at [Revolution System](malito:contato@revolutionsystem.com.br)
+For any contribution, you may mail us at malito:contato@revolutionsystem.com.br